4rterius/cgtfs/README.md

 To mitigate that, all string field length definitions are located in the `xstrlengths.h` header.
 Actual field length definitions are heavily commented in the lower part of the file.
 By default, they are using `CGTFS_SL_BASE_` definitions found in the upper part of the file.
 There are three possible usage cases:

   1. All left as it is in hopes for lucky circumstances.
-  2. Definition `CGTFS_SL_MODE_PREPARATION` is uncommented, reserving an obstinate amount of memory for all fields.
+  2. Definition `CGTFS_SL_MODE_PREPARATION` is uncommented, reserving an insensible amount of memory for all fields.
-  3. Maximum length of each field type is deduced from the supposed data sources (useful if you're working with the data form a specific agency).
+  3. Maximum length of each field type is deduced from the supposed data sources (useful if you're working with the data from a specific agency).
 This is left to the developer.

 #### Structure